Warfarin: 12 Facts You Need to Know About This Blood Thinner

 The bottom line?
 In general, avoid large amounts of alcohol.
 Moderate consumption (1 to 2 drinks per day) are not likely to affect the response to the anticoagulant in patients with normal liver function, but always check with your doctor for a recommedation specific for you.

 Call your doctor promptly if you have any unusual bleeding, bruising, vomiting, blood in your urine or stools, headache, or feel dizzy or weak.

 Warfarin is often referred to as a "blood thinner," but this is a misnomer because warfarin (and other coagulation modifiers) do not actually "thin" the blood.

-Many patients are being switched from warfarin to a new generation of anticoagulants that protect well against blood clots, but can be very expensive.
+Many patients are being switched from warfarin to a newer generation of anticoagulants called direct-acting oral anticoagulants.
+This new class protects well against blood clots, but can be very expensive.

-For some patients, their insurance will pay for the more expensive drug, and - a big plus - no regular blood tests are required with these new agents.
-But for patients who have limited or no insurance, these expensive drugs can be a hardship.
+For some patients, their insurance will pay for the more expensive drug, and -- a big plus -- no regular blood tests are required with these newer agents.
+But for patients who have limited or no insurance, these new, expensive drugs can be a hardship.

-Finished: Warfarin: 12 Things You Didn't Know About This Blood Thinner
+Finished: Warfarin: 12 Facts You Need to Know About This Blood Thinner

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.